 Webcams on campus enable the monitoring of such species and habitats bringing them to those of us not so lucky to work out there all year round.

 Green Flag Status

-In the summer of 2012 Brackenhurst campus was awarded the Green Flag status.
+In the summer of 2013 Brackenhurst campus was again awarded Green Flag status.
 This is a national award recognising green spaces throughout the country.
 Brackenhurst campus received its Green Flag along with other notable green spaces such as Kensington Gardens, Regents Park, St James Park and the Green Park as well as the Arboretum in Nottingham city centre and NTU's Clifton campus.
 The campus was assessed against eight key criteria including:

 - Safety and security

 NTU is one of only eight universities in the UK to have achieved this prestigious award for its grounds.
 For more information about the Green Flag Awards visit their website.